 - Trade mark protection, disputes and clearance.

 - As an IP law firm, we advise on the use of third-party intellectual property rights in advertising and marketing communications.
+See our specialist IP lawyers page for more details.

 Our approach is to help our clients efficiently navigate the legal and regulatory landscape, to ensure that clients can concentrate on their advertising and marketing campaigns and not become involved in costly and protracted legal disputes.
 However, if a dispute does arise, you can rely on us to take a “pragmatic approach and provide valuable advice succinctly and efficiently” (Legal 500).